How to Paint Brick Wall Interior: A Comprehensive Guide

 1. Lay the first row of bricks end to end.

-4. Repeat the process for subsequent rows.
+4. Repeat for additional rows.

 Incorporating Textures